21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 The First Crossing: What Birth Teaches

 I have been present for the birth of my children.
-We prepared with intention: names chosen deliberately, songs commissioned, altars built with family, Celtic and native ancestral traditions woven in, blessing ceremonies held with elders, natural home births with midwives, a forty-day postpartum period held by community.
-Preparation, as I teach, is itself a form of integration.
+We prepared with intention: names chosen deliberately, songs commissioned, altars built with family, Celtic and native ancestral traditions woven in, blessing ceremonies held with elders, natural home births with midwives, and a forty-day postpartum period held by the community.
+Preparation is itself a form of integration.

 The Bardo and the Ouroboros: Ancient Maps for Modern Crossings